tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 This is most likely the result of an attacker.
 The sender replies with RRC-2 containing a path_response along the old path.
 The interaction is shown in {{fig-old-path-preferred}}.
-This results in the connection being migrate back to the old path.
+This results in the connection being migrated back to the old path.

 ~~~~
                +--------+<....................